OpenDDS/OpenDDS/docs/internal/dev_guidelines.rst

 A `reportable error` indicates that OpenDDS can report the error via the API through something like an exception or return value.

-An `informational message` gives very high level information mostly at startup, like the version of OpenDDS being used.
+An `informational message` gives high level information mostly at startup, like the version of OpenDDS being used.

-A `debug message` give lower level information such as if a message is being sent.
+A `debug message` gives lower level information, such as if a message is being sent.
 These are directly controlled by one of a few debug logging control systems.

+.. _dbg-lvl-sys:

 - ``DCPS_debug_level`` should be used for all debug logging that doesn't fall under the other systems.
   It is an unsigned integer value which ranges from 0 to 10.